 The Color Vowel Approach is a language teaching method that harnesses visual, kinesthetic, logical, and musical learning strategies.

-Featuring the Color Vowel Chart as a compelling visual organizer for spoken English, this unique research-based approach help teachers and learners bridge the gap between spoken and written English.
-Our exclusive workshops and other training options ensure that teachers understand and know how to implement the Color Vowel Approach in their everyday teaching practice.
+Featuring the Color Vowel Chart as a compelling visual organizer for spoken English, this unique research-based approach helps teachers and learners bridge the gap between spoken and written English.
+Our exclusive workshops provide educators with the crucial awareness and skills they need in order to be truly effective English language teachers.

 The Color Vowel® Chart is a visual organizer for the prosody that characterizes spoken English.
 Each color represents a vowel sound.